 It gets even better.
 This lovely latte is also:

-*Easy (so very easy!)
+Easy to make (so very easy!)

 Fast (ready to drink in 2 to 5 minutes)